pulp-platform/pulp-dsp/test/README.md

 - `test_lib`: after testing the functions in the previous folder, the tested function will be added into ../Source and consequently added to the static library in ../Lib.
 This folder is used for testing the function included in the static library (.a) to double check the correctness and the performance.

+Both `test_fct` and `test_lib` contain three subdirectories to test on fabric controller with ibex extensions, on cluster single core and on cluster multicore with riscy extensions.